HAJAR-ES/alx-pre_course/README.md

-my 2 time to update  READMe now
+Readme be kind to me